db-benchmarks/db-benchmarks/README.md

 ./init
 ```

-to:
+This will:

 * download the data collection from the Internet
-* build tables and indexes
+* build the tables/indices

 ### Run test